Nartsane War (1769)

-The 1769 Kabardian Uprising was an important event in the early stages of the Russo-Circassian war, which saw the Kabardian people resist Russian expansion in the North Caucasus.
+The Nartsane War, or the 1769 Kabardian Uprising was an important event in the early stages of the Russo-Circassian war, which saw the Kabardian people resist Russian expansion in the North Caucasus.
 In May 1769, General-Major De-Medem led Russian forces into Kabardia, a region in the North Caucasus.

 History

 On May 29, 1769, the Russian forces, including several regiments, were sent to confront the rebels at the source of the Kuban River.
 The rebels put up a determined resistance, and the Russian forces were initially repelled.
 However, less than a week later, a much larger Russian contingent was dispatched to quell the uprising.

 On June 6, 1769, a decisive battle took place near the Eshkakon River.
 The Kabardians fought heroically, but they were met with fierce resistance from the Cossacks led by Ataman Savelyev.
 The battle continued until nightfall, and by the morning, the Kabardians, realizing the futility of their position, agreed to submit to the Russian command.

 Following the battle, most of the Kabardian rebels, who had taken refuge in the mountains, were forced to return to their homes in the foothills.